openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 title: Resolver
 weight: 2
 ---
-# Pipelines as Code resolver
+# Pipelines-as-Code resolver

-Pipelines as Code resolver ensures the PipelineRun you are running does not conflicts with others.
+Pipelines-as-Code resolver ensures the PipelineRun you are running does not conflicts with others.

-If `Pipelines as Code` sees a PipelineRun with a reference to a `Task` or to a `Pipeline` in any YAML file located in the `.tekton/` directory it will automatically try to *resolves* it (see below) as a single PipelineRun with an embedded `PipelineSpec` to a `PipelineRun`.
+If `Pipelines-as-Code` sees a PipelineRun with a reference to a `Task` or to a `Pipeline` in any YAML file located in the `.tekton/` directory it will automatically try to *resolves* it (see below) as a single PipelineRun with an embedded `PipelineSpec` to a `PipelineRun`.